-Ask yourself, how much do you want to get paid for running your product-based business.
+Ask yourself how much you want to get paid for running your product-based business.
 This is not your final price to your customer.
 That final pricing number will include your direct costs and overhead percentage as well as how much you want to be paid.
 This is your profit.
 ALWAYS factor profit into your business pricing.
 20% is generally a good starting point for profit but know that every business is different.

 Putting it all together to determine your price

 There are many ways to price your product(s).
 We’ll start with the easiest and move toward more complicated.

 This type of pricing applies to any product.